Treatment for vitiligo is based on improving the appearance of the skin by restoring its colour.

 This type of treatment is sometimes called PUVA (psoralen and UVA light).

 Phototherapy may increase the risk of skin cancer because of the extra exposure to UVA rays.
 The risk of skin cancer is lower with UVB light.
 Your dermatologist should discuss the risk with you before you decide to have phototherapy.

 Sunlamps that you can buy to use at home for light therapy aren't recommended.
 They're not as effective as the phototherapy you'll receive in hospital.
 The lamps are also not regulated, so may not be safe.

 A skin graft is a surgical procedure where healthy skin is removed from an unaffected area of the body and used to cover an area where the skin has been damaged or lost.
 To treat vitiligo, a skin graft can be used to cover the white patch.

 Skin grafts may be considered for adults in areas that are affecting your appearance if:

 - no new white patches have appeared in the last 12 months

-- the white patches have not gotten worse in the last 12 months
+- the white patches haven't got worse in the last 12 months

-- your vitiligo was not triggered by damage to your skin, such as severe sunburn (known as the Koebner response)
+- your vitiligo wasn't triggered by skin damage, such as severe sunburn (known as the Koebner response)

 Depigmentation may be recommended for adults who have vitiligo on more than 50% of their bodies, although it may not be widely available.